Immunization Requirements for Incoming Students

 What if I do not have my immunization records to upload?

-You can complete the online immunization entry.
+If you are still unable to obtain a copy of your records you may complete the Waiver Form for Immunizations in the Patient Health Portal if you are a non-clinical student.
 In circumstances of disease outbreak, you may be required to show proof of vaccination.
 At that time, you can either provide your records, obtain the necessary vaccination or obtain a blood titer test to show immunity against the disease.

 What if I had the chickenpox (varicella) disease but I have not had the vaccine?